Skip to Main Content

 Block Quotations: For quotations longer than four lines.
 Press enter to start the quotation on a new line.
 Press Tab to indent the entire quotation 1/2 inch from the left margin.
 Continue double spacing for the quotation.
 Do not use double quotation marks.
 Place your in-text citation at the end after the closing punctuation mark.

-Every item on the Works Cited page MUST be used and cited in text of your paper.
+Every item on the Works Cited page MUST be used and cited in the text of your paper.
 All items should be listed in alphabetical order.

 The words Works Cited should appear on the very top line, on a new page, at the end of your paper, with the alignment set to center.
-Include the one inch margins, last name, and page number header that you have for the rest of the paper.
+Include the one-inch margins, last name, and page number header that you have for the rest of the paper.

-All lines after Works Cited should be left aligned, only the title will be centered.
-The first line in each entry must be fully left aligned then every line after that should be indented by a half inch(0.5), known as the Hanging indent.
+All lines after Works Cited should be left-aligned, only the title will be centered.
+The first line in each entry must be fully left-aligned then every line after that should be indented by a half inch(0.5), known as the Hanging indent.
 Make sure that the entries are all double spaces.

 Work Cited Entry Core Elements: